nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `addapplication INDEX [filepath]`

  - An applicant should be created prior to the addition of its application.
+ - You may use the sample resume by keying in `sample` as filepath.

 Example:
 * `addapplication 1 C:\Users\Public\Downloads\resume.txt`
+* `addapplication 1 sample`

 #### 3.4.5.
 Delete an application: `deleteapplication`